Yefeng0920/2023_ESMARConf_PubBias/README.md

-# Publication bias workshop at 2023 Evidence Synthesis and Meta-Analysis in R ([2023 ESMARConf](https://esmarconf.org/))
+# Publication bias workshop at the 2023 Evidence Synthesis and Meta-Analysis in R Conference ([2023 ESMARConf](https://esmarconf.org/))

 ## Workshop Topic
 Test, adjust for, and report publication bias